Hektor Giotopoulos Moore: 2024–25 season: Grand Prix bronze

 In early fall, Giotopoulos Moore struggled with back problems, thus the team did not get to compete until late October.
 Beginning the season by competing on the 2024–25 Grand Prix series, at their first event, 2024 Skate Canada International, the pair won the bronze medal, making history as the first skaters from Australia in any discipline to win a senior Grand Prix medal.
 Although the pair were also assigned to compete at the 2024 Finlandia Trophy, however, they were forced to withdraw due to Golubeva falling ill with COVID-19.

 In February, the pair competed at the 2025 Four Continents Championships in Seoul, South Korea, where they placed sixth in the short program and seventh in the free skate, finishing sixth overall.
 The following month, Golubeva/Giatopoulos Moore competed at the 2025 World Championships in Boston, Massachusetts, United States.
 They scored a new personal best in the short program, placing eighth in that segment and placing ninth in the free skate, finishing in ninth place overall.
 With this placement, Golubeva/Giatopoulos Moore won Australia a quota for pair skating at the 2026 Winter Olympics.

-2025–2026 season
+2025–2026 season: Injury struggles, Milano Cortina Olympics

 Although Golubeva/Giatopoulos Moore were assigned to compete at the 2025 Grand Prix de France and 2025 Skate Canada International, they opted to withdraw from both events to allow Golubeva to focus on meeting the residency requirements to obtaining Australian citizenship.
+During this period, the pair also had to deal with injuries, including Golubeva sustaining a concussion during training.

+They returned to competition at the 2025 CS Golden Spin of Zagreb in December but withdrew following the short program.
+The following month, they competed at the 2026 Four Continents Championships in Beijing, China, where they finished eleventh of the eleven competitors.